JOAN-IRIBURUN/joan-iriburun-portfolio/content/pages/about.md

     title: About Me
     subtitle: This is the subtitle
     text: >
-      I’m Joan, a Data Analyst passionate about turning data into actionable insights using Excel, Power BI, and Word.
-With a background in \[your field], I specialize in analyzing data, creating interactive dashboards, and building clear reports to help businesses make informed decisions.
+      I’m Joan, a Data Analyst specializing in transforming data into clear, actionable insights using Excel, Power BI, and Microsoft Word.
+I am passionate about helping businesses unlock the full potential of their data to make informed, data-driven decisions.

-      I’m excited to continue honing my skills in data analysis and visualization to drive business growth and efficiency.
-My goal is to leverage my expertise in Excel and Power BI to contribute to data-driven strategies and deliver impactful insights.
+      Through my work, I create interactive dashboards, in-depth reports, and data visualizations that drive business performance and provide clarity on complex data.
+Whether it's optimizing sales strategies, improving operational efficiency, or understanding customer behavior, I use data to tell the story that drives business growth.

+      Explore my projects to see how I leverage data analysis to deliver impactful results, or get in touch if you’re interested in collaborating.
   - type: HeroSection
     title: Professional Experience
     subtitle: ''